-This recipe is a variation of the Butter Chicken recipe I posted in 2012.
+This recipe is a variation of the Butter Chicken recipe I posted a couple years ago.
 I swapped the yogurt for more tomato sauce, and added a touch of turmeric for a more golden hue (and its healthy benefits).
 I also dressed up the rice a bit to make the meal colourful and springlike – I think the weather outside calls for it, don’t you?

 Our ‘Butter Fish’ was born when I went to the chest freezer downstairs to look for chicken to thaw for the Butter Chicken recipe.
 I rooted around a bit and realized the frozen chicken was hidden somewhere in the icy depths, and I did not feel like making the finger-freezing effort to dig through it all.
 A nice big piece of halibut that Raymond had brought home from an ocean-fishing trip well over a year ago (vacuum-sealed, luckily) was staring reproachfully at me from the top of the pile of frozen stuff and making me feel guilty, so Fine, I’ll just use that instead.

 Kitchen Frau Notes: There are as many different versions of butter chicken as there are of macaroni ‘n cheese, and I know the proper way to make butter chicken is to marinate your meat in yogurt and spices overnight, but I never seem to be that organized.
 My recipe is based partly on one from an authentic Indian cookbook that doesn’t marinate, so that’s good enough for lazy ol’ me!
 The taste is still awesome!